Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 card_type: cue_card
 ---

 ## 3: Local Caching
 It is caching done on the application server so that we don't have to hit the database repeatedly to access data.

 ## 4: Global Caching
-(This will be discussed in more detail in the next class) This is also termed In-memory caching.
+(This will be discussed in more detail in the next class)
+Used for data needed by multiple servers, stored in a common location .
+This is also termed In-memory caching.
 In practice, systems like Redis and Memcache help to fetch actual or derived kinds of data quickly.

 ---
 title: Problems related to caching.